ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 ADA compliance for websites refers to meeting the standards set forth by the Americans with Disabilities Act Standards for Accessible Design.
 Accessibility can be achieved when website content is developed so that those with disabilities can fully interact with it.
-Ensuring that your website is ADA compliant means that everyone, regardless of ability, should be able to access the information on every page of your website without difficulty.
+Ensuring that your website is ADA-compliant means that everyone, regardless of ability, should be able to access the information on every page of your website without difficulty.

 To better understand the issue, let’s look at the number of lawsuits filed in the past couple of years concerning website accessibility.
 The total number of web accessibility lawsuits filed in federal court in 2019 was at least 2,256.
 That was up 177% from 2017.
-The 2020 numbers are not in yet, but a Bill was introduced in Congress this October to set website accessibility standards by creating a new Title VI for the ADA devoted entirely to consumer facing websites and mobile applications.
+The 2020 numbers are not in yet, but a Bill was introduced in Congress this October to set website accessibility standards by creating a new Title VI for the ADA devoted entirely to consumer-facing websites and mobile applications.
 These types of lawsuits allege that plaintiffs with disabilities can’t use a website because they are not developed properly to work with assistive devices or software like screen readers, or were otherwise not accessible for their use.

-So how do properties and property management companies keep up with all the changes and stay informed about how well their sites comply with current ADA regulations?
-It can be time consuming, but you will want to make regular audits of your website or websites to ensure they meet ADA accessible standards.
+It can be time-consuming, but you will want to make regular audits of your website or websites to ensure they meet ADA-accessible standards.
 That is why Digible offers help with ADA audits.
-We want to help our clients navigate compliance issues and understand how to work towards better usability.
+We want to help our clients navigate compliance issues and understand how to work toward better usability.

 Is Your Apartment Website ADA Compliant?